Geometric Emergence of Spacetime Scales

 P

-and the Decoherence Threshold from K = 12 Lattice
+Isomorphism from K = 12 Lattice Topology

 Raghu Kulkarni